zbirow/Yuffin-Image-Archive/README.md

 ### Viewing an Archive

 1. Open the `index.html` file in any modern web browser (Chrome, Firefox, Edge, Safari).
-2. Click the "Wybierz plik .yuf" button.
+2. Click the "Select .yuf File" button.
 3. Select your `.yuf` archive file from your computer.
 4. The gallery will load instantly.
 Use the filter and pagination controls to browse your collection.